El-idn/El-idn/README.md

 ## Contact

-Feel free to reach out to me if you have any questions or suggestions:
+Feel free to reach out, if you have any questions or suggestions:

 - **Email:** [amos.eden19@gmailcom](mailto:amos.eden19@gmail.com)
 - **LinkedIn:** [linkedin.com/in/amos-eden](https://www.linkedin.com/in/amos-eden)